-- Hold the brake pedal down and set the parking brake.
-See Parking Brake ⇔ 189. - Move the shift lever into P (Park) by pressing the button on the shift lever and pushing the lever all the way toward the front of the vehicle.
+- 1. Hold the brake pedal down and set the parking brake.
+See Parking Brake ⇔ 146. - 2.
+Move the shift lever into P (Park) by pressing the button on the shift lever and pushing the lever all the way toward the front of the vehicle. - 3.
+Turn the ignition off.
+For key access vehicles, push the ignition key in, toward the steering column and then turn the ignition off.

-- 3. Turn the ignition to LOCK/OFF. - Remove the key and take it with you.
+Remove the key and take it with you.
 If you can leave the vehicle with the ignition key in your hand, the vehicle is in P (Park).